Vaziria/tonnage/doc/masternode-setup.md

 <b><u>Installing Dependeincies for swamp Coin on Your VPS</u></b><br><br>

-Before you can run a masternode you have to be able to run the Swamp Coin daemon.
+Before you can run a masternode you have to be able to run the Swamp Coin daemon/wallet.
 This requires the installation of several dependenicies.
 To install these run the following commands on your VPS:<br><br>

         sudo apt-get install build-essential libtool autotools-dev automake pkg-config libssl-dev libevent-dev bsdmainutils